External projects and partnerships

 • Reduce the impact of child sexual abuse on the lives of children and families

-• Address problems before they become too serious and entrenched
+• Address problems before they become too severe and entrenched

 • Work proactively with other stakeholders